ahipolito94/Spotify-Analysis/README.md

 # Spotify - An Analysis of Your Music

-If there is one thing I cannot live without, it’s not my phone or my laptop or my car – it’s   music.
-I love music and I love getting lost in it.
-I like to think that I have a diverse taste in   music.
-So my inspiration for this project is finding out why my music taste vary so   much.
-And yes, I am that person you see with her headphones always on.

 # Capstone Proposal
 1. What problem do you want to solve?
     - Why do you love the music that you love?